-Feeling a little more puffy than usual?
-Swelling during pregnancy is very common.
+Swelling in pregnancy is very common.
 Your hands, legs, and even your face can be affected, but feet and ankles tend to be the most impacted areas.

 - High temperatures

 While some swelling during pregnancy can be expected, there are steps you can take to help minimize the amount of swelling you experience.